matthewaubert/blog-api/README.md

 Making a `PUT` request on an API endpoint with a resource ID or slug will fully replace the resource instance with the matching ID or slug, using the fields supplied in the `body` of the request, and then return the updated resource instance.
 You must update all fields.

+In the case of a User resource instance, a new JWT will be issued in the successful response.

-In the case of a Post or Comment resource, The user ID in the JWT payload sent in the `Authorization` header will be included in the resource's `user` field.
+In the case of a Post or Comment resource instance, The user ID in the JWT payload sent in the `Authorization` header will be included in the resource's `user` field.

 e.g. `PUT /api/posts/662ab91421be18d008e14500` with the following body
 ```json